ellisonbg/py4science/book/whirlwind_tour.rst

-To compute the regression line above, we used the numpy ``np.polyfit`` function, which will find the polynomial that is the best fit to your data in a least-squared sense.
+To compute the regression line, you can use the numpy ``np.polyfit`` function to find the polynomial that is the best fit to your data in a least-squared sense.
 The argument ``1`` to polyfit indicates a linear fit.
 The parameters ``pars`` in the example are the slope and intercept of the best-fit line

 .. sourcecode:: ipython